redstrate/redstrate.com/content/blog/bg3-crime/index.md

 Osi.CrimeClearAll()
 ```

 And also remove the status from your Tav (if you're trying to clear murder.)
-This status is called `GB_GUARDKILLER`:
+The status is called `GB_GUARDKILLER`:

 ```lua
 RemoveStatus(GetHostCharacter(), "GB_GUARDKILLER")